NII-Kobayashi/Linear_Regression/README.md

-# Prediction of Twitter re-tweet dynamic using Linear Regression Model
+# Prediction of Twitter re-tweet dynamic using Linear Regression

-This is the code illustrating the *Szabo and Huberman, Communication of the ACM 53, 80 2010;
-Zhao et al., in KDD' 15 2015 pp. 1513-1522*.
+This code predicts the number of retweets in a future period and it was used in *Kobayashi and Lambiotte, ICWSM, 2016, pp. 191-200*.
+The algorithm is a modification of Lineaer Regression method  *Szabo and Huberman, Communication of the ACM 53, 80 2010* and *Zhao et al., KDD, 2015 pp. 1513-1522*.
-It aims at providing a framework for experimenting with Linear Regression in the context of twitter re-tweet prediction.

 ## Requirements